MaxwellNewman/chess/README.md

 2. finish implementing a checker for checkmates

 3. implement a system that colors the pieces.
 This can be accomplished using windows commands.

+3. finish implementing a checker for stalemates

+4. implement the rule stating that a king cannot castle through a check (should be a simple fix, involving checking if a king would be in danger at any point between himself and the destined position when castling)

+5. implement the rule that a pawn can transform into another piece when reaching the back row (might just automatically turn it into a queen for now, instead of given the player an option)

+6. implement the rule stating that a repeated move three times results in a stalemate